-The EPA has compiled this document in good faith, exercising all due care and attention.
-The EPA does not accept responsibility for any inaccurate or incomplete information supplied by third parties.
+The EPA has compiled this guideline in good faith, exercising all due care and attention.
 No representation is made about the accuracy, completeness or suitability of the information in this publication for any particular purpose.
 The EPA shall not be liable for any damage which may occur to any person or organisation taking action or not on the basis of this publication.
-Readers should seek appropriate advice about the suitability of the information to their needs.
+Readers should seek appropriate advice when applying the information to their specific needs.
+This document may be subject to revision without notice and readers should ensure they are using the latest version.